open-sailing/sailing/README.md

 ## Sailing Release Version Deploy

 If you just want to quickly try it with binaries , please refer to our binary **Download Page** to get the latest binaries and documentations for each corresponding version .
+In order to obtain a better user experience , it is recommended to use the Google browser .

 Sailing project read access :